Home Sitemap About

 A certain type of padding thickness and density is required by every carpet manufacturer to maintain your carpet warranty.
 For most residential carpets, a 7/16" thickness is most common and either a 6-pound density or an 8-pound density will usually be selected.

 Don't make the mistake of thinking that a thicker pad will be a better pad.
-If you chose a padding that is too thick it can cause wrinkles to develop in your carpet.
+If you choose a padding that is too thick it can cause wrinkles to develop in your carpet.
 In most homes 7/16" is the thickest padding you would want to select to keep the carpet warranty in force.
+Some flooring stores only offer 1/2" padding and don't carry 7/16".
+Check with the carpet maker to see if this is acceptable or if it will void your warranty.

 Learn more about Carpet Styles | Learn more about Carpet Fibers